 Lace up your boots!
-A long distance challenge awaits.
+A remarkable long distance walking route awaits.
 The John Muir Way stretches 134 miles across central Scotland, running from Helensburgh in the west to Dunbar on the east coast.

-It is no surprise that this route weaves past many spellbinding attractions: the glorious beaches of North Berwick on the east coast, the history of Linlithgow Palace, and the ancient wonders of the Antonine Wall, to name just a few.
+It is no surprise that this route weaves past many spellbinding attractions: the glorious beaches of North Berwick on the east coast, historic Linlithgow Palace, and the ancient wonders of the Roman-built, now a UNESCO World Heritage Site, Antonine Wall, to name just a few.
 Andy Scott’s magnificent Kelpies will welcome you as you head into Falkirk.

 Spend a day in Dunbar

 The ‘father of modern conservation’ was born and raised in Dunbar.
 As a child, Muir discovered the beauty of the great outdoors in this coastal town in East Lothian.
 The John Muir Birthplace Museum shares the story of his life from inside his boyhood home.

 Surfers flock to Dunbar for the waves at Belhaven Bay.
 Reward a morning’s wave-riding with fish and chips by the town’s harbour, or peruse the shops on the main street.

 Explore Scotland’s National Parks

 Why not discover all that Scotland’s two awe-inspiring National Parks have to offer?